-ASHI Standards of Practice and Code of Ethics - A copy of this may be obtained from the ASHI website.
+ASHI Standards of Practice and Code of Ethics - A copy of this may be obtained from the ASHI websites.

 Carefully review the entire document, taking special care to read and understand the Glossary of Terms.

-Supervised Field Work Compliance Checklist - A copy is available from the NHICC National Certification
+Supervised Field Work Compliance Checklist - A copy is attached and is available from the NHICC National Certification Program website.

-Program website.
 Note this is the same form used to validate a TIPR (Test Inspection with Peer Review) home inspection report.